Advanced Treatment of

 CAR-T immunotherapy available – a new, effective treatment for hematologic cancers.

 A research laboratory dedicated to the investigation of pediatric leukemias.

 Our Bone Marrow Clinic has performed over 2,000 bone marrow transplants and can often effect a transplant even when a 100% match is not available.

 What Special Treatments Does

 Aside from more traditional treatments, such as chemotherapy and radiation therapy, Sheba is also proud to provide CAR-T immunotherapy for some hematologic malignancies.
 This groundbreaking technique “reprograms” the patient’s own immune cells to seek out and destroy cancer cells.
 It has shown great success in treating hematologic disorders.

 Who is the Head of Sheba’s Institute of

 Arnon Nagler, MD, MSc

 Prof. Arnon Nagler is the director.
-He has extensive experience in umbilical cord blood banking and stem cell harvesting.
+He has extensive experience in umbilical cord blood banking.
 Prof. Nagler is a specialist in both Internal Medicine and Hematology and completed a fellowship at Stanford University.